railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Once you're displaying the main menu you're able to see the following screen items:

-* the Preferences toolbar to the top right, showing the user name, links to the Home page, Preferences, About and Logout,
+* the :guilabel:`Preferences` toolbar to the top right, showing the user name, links to the :guilabel:`Home` page, :guilabel:`Preferences`, :guilabel:`About` and :guilabel:`Logout`,

-* just below you'll find information about the Request system,
+* just below you'll find information about the :guilabel:`Request` system,

-* links to the Main Menu and the Shortcuts,
+* links to the :guilabel:`Main Menu` and the :guilabel:`Shortcuts`,

 * information about copyright at the bottom of the page,

 * the main contents of the window flanked by the menu toolbar to the left and some links up and to the right.

 .. figure:: images/main_window_openerp_ch02.png
    :align: center

-   *The Main Menu of the openerp_ch02 database.*
+   *The Main Menu of the openerp_ch02 database*

 Three menus are available on the left: